-- (7) Award.
+- (6) Reserved. - (7) Award.
 Award must be made to all responsive and responsible bidders to the District's request for competitive fixed price bidding.
-The contract file shall contain the basis on which the award is made and must be sufficient to satisfy external audit. - (8) Bids Received After Award.
-Bidders not responding to the initial fixed price bid may be added to the awarded vendors' list provided the bidder furnishes evidence of responsibility and responsiveness to the District's original fixed price bid as authorized by the solicitation. - (9) Remedies.
-The failure of a specific offeror to receive business, once it has been added to the awarded vendors' list, shall not be grounds for a contract controversy under Section 4230.
+The contract file shall contain the basis on which the award is made and must be sufficient to satisfy external audit.

+(8) Bids Received After Award.
+BiddersAs provided in the solicitation, bidders not responding to the initial fixed price bid may be added to the awarded vendors'vendors' list provided the bidder furnishes evidence of responsibility and responsiveness to the District's original fixed price bid as authorizedrequired by the solicitation.

+[Model Comment: (9) Remedies.
+The deletion of Section 1525(9) may not be interpreted as an indication that the failure of a specific offeror to receive business, once it has been added to the awarded vendors' list, shall not be is grounds for a contract controversy under Section 4230. dispute.
+See Editor's Note to § 11-35-1525(9) of the South Carolina Procurement Code, Act 41 of 2019.]

 SECTION 1528.
 Competitive best value bidding.
+(S.C.
+Code § 11-35-1528)

-(1) Conditions for Use.
-When the District determines in writing that the use of competitive sealed bidding is either not practicable or not advantageous to the District, a contract may be entered into by competitive best value bidding subject to the provisions of Section 1520 and the regulations, unless otherwise provided for in this section.

-- (2) Best Value Bidding.
+- (1) Conditions for Use.
+When the District determines in writing that the use of competitive sealed bidding is either not practicable or not advantageous to the District, a contract may be entered into by competitive best value bidding subject to the provisions of Section 1520 and the regulations, unless otherwise provided for in this section. - (2) Best Value Bidding.
 The purpose of best value bidding is to allow factors other than price to be considered in the determination of award for specific supplies, services, or information technology based on pre-determined criteria identified by the District. - (3) Public Notice.
 Adequate public notice of the request for the solicitation shall be given in the same manner as provided in Section 1520(3). - (4) Bid Opening.
 At bid opening, the only information that will be released is the names of the participating bidders.
-Cost information will be provided after the ranking of bidders and the issuance of award. - (5) Evaluation Factors.
-The best value bid must state the factors to be used in determination of award and the numerical weighting for each factor.
-Cost must be a factor in determination of award and cannot be weighted at less than sixty percent.
-Best value bid evaluation factors may include, but are not limited to, any of the following as determined by the procurement officer in its sole discretion and not subject to protest: - (a) operational costs the District would incur if the bid is accepted; - (b) quality of the product or service or its technical competency; - (c) reliability of delivery and implementation schedules; - (d) maximum facilitation of data exchange and systems integration; - (e) warranties, guarantees, and return policy; - (f) vendor financial stability; - (g) consistency of the proposed solution with the District's planning documents and announced strategic program direction; - (h) quality and effectiveness of business solution and approach; - (i) industry and program experience; - (j) prior record of vendor performance; - (k) vendor expertise with engagement of similar scope and complexity; - (l) extent and quality of the proposed participation and acceptance by all user groups; - (m) proven development methodologies and tools; and - (n) innovative use of current technologies and quality results. - (6) Discussion with Responsive Bidders.
-Discussions may be conducted with apparent responsive bidders to assure understanding of the best value bid.
-All bidders whose bids, in the District's sole judgment, need clarification shall be accorded such an opportunity.
+CostPrice information will be provided after the ranking of bidders and the issuance of award. - (5) Evaluation Factors.- The best value bid must state the factors to be used in determination of award and the numerical weighting for each factor.
+CostPrice must be a factor in determination of award and cannot be weighted at less than sixty percent. -Best value bid evaluation factors may include, but are not limited to, any of the following-as determined by the procurement officer in its sole discretion and not subject to protest:: - (a) operational costs the District would incur if the bid is accepted; - (b) quality of the product or service or its technical competency; - (c) reliability of delivery and implementation schedules; - (d) maximum facilitation of data exchange and systems integration; - (e) warranties, guarantees, and return policy; - (f) vendor financial stability; - (g) consistency of the proposed solution with the District's planning documents and announced strategic program direction; - (h) quality and effectiveness of business solution and approach; - (i) industry and program experience; - (j) prior record of vendor performance; - (k) vendor expertise with engagement of similar scope and complexity; - (1) extent and quality of the proposed participation and acceptance by all user groups; - (m) proven development methodologies and tools; -and - (n) innovative use of current technologies and quality results. - (6) Discussion with Clarification of Responsive Bidders.
+Discussions Bid.
+The procurement officer may be conducted with apparentask a responsive bidders bidder to assure understanding clarify an ambiguity in its bid; however, no material modification of the best value bid.
+All bidders whose bids, in the District's sole judgment, need clarification shall be accorded such an opportunity. bid is allowed.